0-mostafa-rezaee-0/GitHub_Repo_Duplicator_for_Templates/README.md

 - Integration with GitHub CLI for enhanced functionality (if available)

 ## 3. Installation

+### 3.0.
+Authentication and Security

+This tool uses GitHub CLI for authentication, which provides several security benefits:

+- **OAuth-based Authentication**: Uses secure browser-based OAuth flow rather than password authentication
+- **No Password Storage**: Never stores your GitHub password
+- **Token Management**: Securely manages access tokens so you don't have to
+- **Automatic Expiry**: Handles token expiration and refresh automatically
+- **Official Tool**: Developed and maintained by GitHub, following security best practices

+For the most secure experience, we recommend:
+1. Install GitHub CLI as shown in the Prerequisites section
+2. Authenticate with `gh auth login`
+3. Use this tool with GitHub CLI authentication

+**Note**: GitHub no longer accepts password authentication for API access.
+Using GitHub CLI is the most user-friendly solution for secure authentication.

 ### 3.1.
 Download the executable (Recommended for All Users)